By Megan Anthony on Jul 27, 2017 1:00:20 AM

 The customer already knows what they’re looking for, so it’s your job to know who you’re marketing to and use the right language.
 By simply strategizing what words you use - “protect,” “safeguard,” “trusted”- the potential client will interpret those words to mean that your insurance company is going to defend their investments.

 The reader’s interpretation and feeling of assurance is what will affect their behavior.
-If you played the phrases right, they’ll pick up the phone and call.
+If you played the phrases right in your marketing copy, they’ll pick up the phone and call.

 Your marketing copy is no place to get lazy with your language.
 In fact, it’s the opposite.
 Strong language, tone, and a deeper understanding of their effect on behavior is vital to growing your client list.
 It’s a learning process, but it’s proven to work.